TypeScript Basic Generics

 Importance of Generics in TypeScript

 Generics play a crucial role in TypeScript as they allow the creation of reusable components and enforce uniformity in data types.
-By using generics, developers can write code that can work with a variety of data types, increasing code reusability.
+By using generics, developers can write code that works with various data types, increasing code reusability.

 Classes in TypeScript also benefit from generics.
 By using generics, developers can create classes that can work with different data types without sacrificing type safety.
 This allows for the creation of flexible and reusable class components.